thirihsumyataung/React-Basics-Tutorial-DeployedOnNetlify/nested-components/README.md

-# Nested COmponent and Tools
+# Nested Component and Tools ✨
 ## Nested Components

 We use components in other React Component.